writechoiceorg/rocketlawyer/pages/ux-component-events.md

         }
      ```

 - **Description:** This event is fired by the RocketDocument Embedded UX once it receives a successful response from the RLBE, meaning that all answers were actually saved.
-This is useful if the RocketDocument Embedded UX is going to show a success message.
-It is also fired at the last question of the interview since the RocketDocument Embedded UX will receive a response from the RLBE indicating that all answers were saved.
+This is useful if the RocketDocument is going to show a success message.
+It is also fired at the last question of the interview since the RocketDocument will receive a response from the RLBE indicating that all answers were saved.

 #### Event: interview-completing